-By the end of the year, the NAV of the underlying portfolio had risen to USD 19.83 per share, an increase of 0.7 per cent for the year.
-This was slightly better than the average return for funds of hedge funds in 2015.
-Since inception, the Company's NAV has increased by 6.1 per cent per annum, exceeding both equity and bond returns over that period.
-The Company has now established a nineteen year track record of stable capital appreciation with low correlation to equity and bond market returns and low volatility.
+By the end of the year, the NAV of the underlying portfolio had risen to USD 19.91, an increase of 0.4 per cent for the year.
+Since the launch of Castle Alternative Invest, the Company's NAV has increased by 5.8 per cent per annum, exceeding bond returns over that period but slightly below equity returns.
+The company has now established a twenty year track record of stable capital appreciation with low correlation to equity and bond market returns and low volatility.